Architecture and the Built Environment

 Keywords: environmental effects, human needs, perception, holistic view, effects of colour

 Several of the staff working in Housing Development and Management (HDM) are engaged in teaching and research on housing and design as well as construction and use of the urban environment, especially in developing countries.
 They collaborate with and offer support to: politicians, architects and building planners in for example: Latin America and North Africa.
 Further education is also provided for experts and researchers from other countries.

 Keywords: community planning, disaster prevention, social integration, housing financing, gender perspectives in planning, UN’s millennium goals, slums

-Keywords: urbanization, urban design, urban development, daily life, urban theory
+Keywords: town, urban, regional, planning, social, economic, sustainability, urbanization, urban design, urban development, daily life, urban theory